 The beef supply chain presents an opportunity that McDonald’s is uniquely positioned to address – unlike other major commodities, there was no established certification scheme or credible process to guide companies’ efforts to eliminate deforestation.
 So, we got to work.

-In 2013, we started working with Agrotools to track the origin of all the beef exported from Brazil and sold in McDonald’s restaurants around the world.
+In 2013, we started working with Agrotools, a certified B-Corp to track the origin of all the beef exported from Brazil and sold in McDonald’s restaurants around the world.
 We then developed a strategy in partnership with Proforest in 2017 to define deforestation risk across the vast landscape of the Cerrado, prioritize specific locations, and assess whether deforestation and non-compliance with the additional social and environmental aspects of our Commitment on Forests were actually happening at the farm level.

 This process enabled us to better monitor our beef supply chain and help our suppliers take targeted action.
 During this process, we also aligned closely with NGOs like WWF and tested emerging frameworks from groups like the Accountability Framework initiative.
-We have since expanded this project to include beef supplied from other priority regions: Argentina, Australia and Paraguay.
+We have since expanded this project to understand our deforestation risk and apply similar principles for our beef supplied from other identified priority regions: Argentina, Australia and Paraguay.

 McDonald’s is also a founding member of the Global Roundtable for Sustainable Beef (GRSB), and since 2011, has worked closely with industry leaders to bring together stakeholders from across the supply chain to drive collaboration and action around beef sustainability – which includes the conservation of forests.
 To support the delivery of the GRSB Principles and Criteria on the ground, McDonald’s has helped set up and/or participates in national and regional multi-stakeholder roundtables in several countries, including Argentina, Brazil and Paraguay.

 In addition, we are active on the GRSB’s Joint Working Group on Land Use Change, made up of suppliers, producers, finance institutions and partners from civil society.
-This group is developing outcome-based goals with the aim of setting industry-aligned land use change targets.
+This group has an outcome focused goal to ensure the beef value chain is a net positive contributor to nature.